Maura Hirschauer

 Mom | Organizer | Activist

-Maura Hirschauer (she/her) is part of the 102nd General Assembly of Illinois.
-She represents portions of the Fox Valley, mostly east of the Fox River, including portions of Aurora, Bartlett, Batavia, Elgin, Geneva, Hanover, Naperville, North Aurora, South Elgin, St. Charles, Warrenville, Wayne, West Chicago, and Winfield; which comprise portions of Suburban Cook, DuPage, and Kane Counties.
+Maura Hirschauer (she/her) is a member of the 104th General Assembly of Illinois and was first elected to the IL legislature in 2020.
+She represents the far western side of DuPage and Cook Counties and far eastern Kane County, including the communities of Bartlett and West Chicago, and portions of Aurora, Batavia, Elgin, Geneva, Hanover, Naperville, South Elgin, Warrenville, Wayne, and Winfield; which comprise portions of Suburban Cook, DuPage, and Kane Counties.

 district 49